 10. I Am Malala by Christina Lamb & Malala Yousafzai I watched the movie and I absolutely love it.
 She is such a powerful teenager that has achieved and made a name for herself through the terrorism that has forced her family out of their home.
 I would only recommend this for mature older children that can handle terrorism because she was shot in the head and still prevailed.
 Malala is an amazing role model to any boy or girl who wants to make an impact.

-Now that you have 10 great books for your child to start reading, what will you choose?
-Each book tells a different story and explains a different lesson that any child can use.
+Now that you have 10 great books to start reading, what will you choose?
+Each book tells a different story and explains a different lesson that anyone can use.